TPC Scottsdale: Stadium & Champions Course Guide (2026)

 "@type": "Answer",

 "text": "Walking is permitted but strongly discouraged given the heat and distance.
-The course was designed for cart play, and the terrain includes significant elevation changes.
-If you insist on walking, early morning times in winter months are your best bet."
+The course includes significant elevation changes.
+If you insist on walking, early morning times in winter months are your best option."

 }